 People of Ladakh

-Since life in cold desert Ladakh is very simple and largely covered with mountains, you will find less population of people.
+Since life in the cold desert Ladakh is very simple and largely covered with mountains, you will find less population of people.
 Here, Muslims and Buddhists live in harmony.
 Since the population of Buddhists is high, the region is blessed with Buddhist monasteries.
 Hemis, Thiksey, Lamayuru, and a few others are the most beautiful Monasteries.
 People here are welcoming and treat tourists nicely.

-Due to harsh climatic conditions, the cultivation activity here in Ladakh is limited to barley, potato, turnip, and few others.
+Due to harsh climatic conditions, the cultivation activity in Ladakh is limited to barley, potato, turnip, and a few others.
 During the winter season, people mostly engage themselves in festivals.
 One special thing about this cold desert Ladakh is you will find more women working compared to the men.

-The infrastructure in cold desert Ladakh is pretty good.
+The infrastructure in the cold desert of Ladakh is pretty good.
 Since it’s a tourist destination, Ladakh is well connected by road and air.
 One of the major road connectivity is the National Highway 1A that connects Leh to Kashmir Valley through the Zoji la Pass.

 Tourism in Ladakh is on top, attracting thousands of visitors throughout the year.
 Bikers love riding bikes on the road and terrains of Ladakh to get an eye-pleasing view of different locations.
 Moreover, during the winter season, there are many festivals taking place which are worth attending.